Security & Encryption · Yogi's VPS

 • A record or nameservers must point to your Yogi’s VPS server.

-• Your site must resolve to the new server without errors.
+• Your site must resolve to the new server.

-• Both www and non-www versions should point to the same place.
+• Both www and non-www versions should point correctly.

-If DNS is not fully propagated, SSL may fail temporarily.
+If DNS is still propagating, SSL may not install immediately.
 It will retry automatically.

 Step 2: SSL installs automatically

-Tip: If you are migrating from another host, clear your browser cache to avoid seeing old non-SSL versions.
+If you just migrated your site, clear your browser cache to avoid seeing old non-SSL versions.

 Step 3: Verify SSL is active

-Once SSL is installed, you can confirm it by visiting your site in a private browser window.
+You can confirm SSL is working by checking your site in a private browser window.

 Common SSL issues and how to fix them

-Most SSL problems are simple and caused by DNS or mixed content.
+Most SSL issues are caused by DNS problems or mixed content.

-If your SSL still isn’t active after DNS is fully propagated, contact support and we’ll manually re-issue your certificate.
+If SSL is not active after DNS fully propagates, contact support and we will re-issue your certificate.